REMOTE WORKING & LEARNING

 Statistics

-According to a 2020 study, of adults whose jobs could be done from home, 71% are working from home and 54% want to continue working from home.
+According to a 2020 study at the Pew Research Center, of adults whose jobs could be done from home, 71% are working from home and 54% want to continue working from home.

 In 2021, the percentage of U.S. companies offering remote work options has increased to 58.6%, according to a NorthOne report.

 Businesses that adopt Remote Work will be more attractive to job seekers.
-Studies show that 80% of U.S. workers would turn down a job that didn't offer flexible or remote work.
+A study conducted by PR Newswire show that 80% of U.S. workers would turn down a job that didn't offer flexible or remote work.

 Values